The convex core of quasifuchsian manifolds with particles: Prescribing the measured bending lamination on the boundary of the convex core

 Let $\theta'_1,\cdots,\theta'_{n_0}\in (0,\pi)$ and $\alpha'_1,\cdots, \alpha'_N\in (0,\pi)$ be chosen such that: \begin{itemize} \item for all $i\in \{ 1,\cdots, n_0\}$, $0\leq \theta'_i\leq \theta_i$, and $\theta'_i=\pi/k_i$ for some $k_i\in \N$, \item for all $j\in \{ 1,\cdots, N\}$, $0\leq \alpha'_j\leq \alpha_j/2$, and $\alpha'_j=\pi/2l_j$ for some $l_j\in \N$. \end{itemize} The Orbifold Hyperbolization Theorem for cyclic orbifolds (initially stated by Thurston, and proved in \cite{boileau-porti,CHK}) can be applied to show that there is a unique hyperbolic orbifold structure on $D(N)$ with singularities of angles $\theta'_i$ on the $c_i$ and $2\alpha'_j$ on the $\gamma_j$.

-Since the $\theta_i$ are in $(0,\pi)$, the results of Kojima \cite{kojima-cone} shows that this orbifold structure can be deformed to a unique cone-manifold structure, with cone angles $\theta_i$ on the curves $c_i$ and $2\alpha'_j$ on the curves $\gamma_j$.
+Since the $\theta_i$ are in $(0,\pi)$, the result of Kojima \cite{kojima-cone} shows that this orbifold structure can be deformed to a unique cone-manifold structure, with cone angles $\theta_i$ on the curves $c_i$ and $2\alpha'_j$ on the curves $\gamma_j$.

 Let $(\alpha_t)_{t\in [0,1]}=(\alpha_{1,t},\cdots,\alpha_{N,t})_{t\in [0,1]}$ be the 1-parameter family defined by

 Then for all $j\in \{ 1,\cdots, N\}$, $\alpha_{j,0}=\alpha'_j, \alpha_{j,1}=\alpha_j$.
 Let $I\in [0,1]$ be the maximal interval containing $0$ such that, for all $t\in I$: \begin{itemize} \item there exists a hyperbolic structure on $D(N)$ with cone singularities of angle $\theta_i$ on $c_i$, $1\leq i\leq n_0$, and a cone singularity of angle $2\alpha_{j,t}$ on $\gamma_j$, $1\leq j\leq N$, \item this hyperbolic structure has an isometric involution exchanging the two copies of $N$ glued to obtain $D(N)$. \end{itemize} By construction, $I\neq\emptyset$.
 Lemma \ref{lm:local-rational} shows that $I$ is open, while Lemma \ref{lm:compact} shows that $I$ is closed.
 So $I=[0,1]$, this proves the existence part of the statement because $D(N)$ with the hyperbolic cone-structure for $t=1$ is obtained by doubling the convex core of a convex co-compact hyperbolic manifold with particles of angles $\theta_i$ and pleating angles $\alpha_i$ on the boundary, as needed.